SrujanPrasad/vsd-nascomm-soc-design-program/README.md

 - Hold Slack does not have significance until the clock tree is built.

 ## DAY-5 - Final Steps for RTL2GDS using triton and openSTA

+- **Routing** is defined as the best possible connection between the two or more blocks.